 Fans often describe The Whiskey Charmers sound as the feeling of riding through the desert with the top down, or the feeling of being in some lonesome smoky bar off the side of an abandoned highway, or music from a Spaghetti Western.
 Comparisons have been drawn to The Cowboy Junkies, Mark Knopfler, Dick Dale, Chris Isaak, Patsy Cline and Loretta Lynn.
 Others call their music Country Noir, Gothic Americana.
 They may perhaps fall into the Outlaw category in Ameripolitan music, a genre created by the legendary artist Dale Watson.

 William P Davis (Former Deputy Director of the Country Music Hall of Fame and Museum in Nashville) has a different opinion.
 He says of the band, “I’ve heard a lot of good musicians.
-The Whiskey Charmers remind me of no one – and, to me, that is of the best compliments an act can receive.”
+The Whiskey Charmers remind me of no one – and, to me, that is one of the best compliments an act can receive.”